Danimdf/Danimdf/README.md

 ###### About me :rose:
   - I'm student at Ecole 42 São Paulo
   - Working: [Push-Swap](https://github.com/Danimdf/Push_Swap)
-  - And last reading: Atomic Habits
+  - And last reading: This Is How They Tell Me the World Ends by Nicole Perlroth.
+  - Now enrolled in computer science at University Estácio de Sá :tipping_hand_woman:

   <br>